Use this SleepFoundation.org link for the most current discount on Sleep8 products

 With two reusable and six disposable filters, the Respironics DreamStation is a versatile choice for CPAP and BiPAP users.
 You can use the reusable filter on its own or add a disposable filter to increase efficacy.

 Commonly referred to as a pollen filter, the reusable foam filter is designed to sift out large particles, like pollen, pet hair, and dirt from ambient air.
-The filter is washable and should be cleaned with soap and warm water at least once every two weeks.
+The filter is washable and should be cleaned with soap and warm water at least once every 2 weeks.
 With regular cleaning, the foam filter can last for up to 90 days before needing replacement.

 The disposable filters are made with mesh paper materials that can’t be washed.
 These materials attract very fine particles, which can benefit those with allergies.
 Replace these filters at least once every 30 days to prevent bacteria buildup in your CPAP or BiPAP device.